5675sp/learning_center/README.md

 Rename your `learning_center-master` (download) to `learning center`.

 Move it to a convenient location, say $HOME/learning_center/.
 First, create a folder name learning_center in your home directory.
-Rigth after, in a new terminal: Create a virtual environment and install the Learning Center's dependencies.
+Right after, in a new terminal: Create a virtual environment and install the Learning Center's dependencies.

 ```
 cd $HOME/learning_center